- What is a Credit Score?

 Frequently requesting for an increase in the credit card limit will result in too many hard enquiries.
 The more number of hard enquiries will adversely impact the credit report and the score.
-Also, this may be perceived as high dependence on credit.
 Also, the potential lender may perceive this as high chances of credit default in the future.

 Credit reporting error

 Incorrect information in the credit report will hurt the credit score.
 For example, incorrect default payment information, loans or credit cards assigned, mistakes or errors in personal information, etc. Moreover, delayed or inaccurate reporting by banks can also hurt the score.